Leandrofdx/Investment-system-Angular4/README.md

 # Investment System

-This project in Angular 4 - system of purchases of currency exchange.
+This project is in Angular 4 - system of purchases of currency exchange.

 ## Development server